Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-5/day-3/lecture-materials/javascript-callbacks-and-arrow-functions.md

 ### Using Callbacks with Array Iterator Methods

-One of the most popular use cases for callback functions is to provide them to iterator methods on arrays.
+One of the most popular use-cases for callback functions is to provide them to iterator methods on arrays.

 As we've seen, calling the `forEach` method is a great way to iterate over all of the elements in an array.